jasonmhead/arduino_cat/README.rst

 Each button has 2 modes.
 Button A:

-1. position of servo
+1. Set position  servo
-2. selection of servo
+2. Select servo by id

 Button B:

-1. Records servo id and position of that servo
+1. Record servo id and position of that servo
 2. Recording playback (commented out at the moment - basic walk cycle is there now)